Abstract Submission is CLOSED!

-The deadline for submission of abstracts is 15th April 2017.
+The deadline for submission of abstracts was 15th May 2017.

 The annual conference 2017 invites your contributions to its exciting, topical theme: